rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb">PQString("a ",E1)</pre>

-When E1 contains "test", this results in 'a test'.
+When E1 contains "test", this results in "a test".

 #### DBDate